OSAGAWA TSUNEYO IV

 Connection:

-Father: Yamashina Shingorô
+Father: Yamashina Seigorô [4]

 Career:

-Spring 1816: Jinkichi goes to Edo.
+Spring 1816: Jinkichi went to Edo.

-11th lunar month of 1828: his yearly salary at the Ichimuraza reaches 250 ryô.
+11th lunar month of 1828: Tsuneyo performed at the Ichimuraza in the kaomise drama "Mitsugi no Yuki Genji Hiiki"; his yearly salary was 250 ryô.

 Comments:

-Osagawa Tsuneyo IV was a talented and popular onnagata actor, who was born and trained in Kamigata in miyaji shibai, and achieved fame for himself in Edo from the end of the 1810s to the end of the 1840s.
+Osagawa Tsuneyo IV was a talented and popular onnagata actor, who was born and trained in Kamigata in miyaji shibai, and achieved fame for himself in Edo from the second half of the 1810s to the end of the 1840s.
 His field of excellence was nyôbô roles.
 He became an outstanding toshima in his latter years.
 He most likely died at the beginning of 1850.
 He revived the famous Osagawa Tsuneyo line of actors for only one generation, for he had no heir when he left this world.

 The Osagawa Tsuneyo line of actors